DerGuru/The-Resonant/New Chapters/Part4/P4-01_New_Beginning.md

 Kira was there, of course.
 Her excitement was palpable, a bright beacon in the sea of new faces.
 Beside her was a taller young man with wary eyes, and a girl who couldn't have been older than fifteen, practically bouncing on her feet.

 "We're going to teach," Jason announced, heart swelling with pride and trepidation.
 "Not just skills or techniques, but critical thinking, responsibility, and the importance of community.
 You are embarking on a journey, one that will challenge you in ways you cannot yet imagine.
-But know this—you are not alone.
+But know thisâ€”you are not alone.
 We are all in this together."

 The taller young man raised a hand.
 "What if we mess up?
 What if someone gets hurt?"